intersel/iFSM/README.md

   - a default statename 'DefaultState' can be defined to define the default behaviour of some events...
   - an event is first search in the current state, then if not found in the 'DefaultState'
   - if an event is not found, nothing is done...
+  - it is possible to trigger any event to a machine with the jquery trigger function :
+  		ex: $('#myButton1').trigger('aEventName');
+  - in a state/event function, you can trigger event to the current machine : ex : this.trigger('aEventName')
+  - if a delayed event is sent again before a previous one was processed, the previous event is cancelled and the new one re-started

 SubMachine
 ==========